waymobetta/smartserve/README.md

 # springserve_cli
-Simple CLI for programmatic reporting and optimizing tags on SpringServe AdServer
+Simple CLI for programmatic reporting and network optimization on SpringServe AdServer

 npm install